Tepocate/MangaExtractor/README.md

 OR

-if you are in the same directory ad the pipenvFiles from the repo then you can just do the following command
+if you are in the same directory ad the pipenvFiles then you can just run the following command

 ```Bash
 pipenv install
 ```

-This will install all the dependencies you need from my pipfile.
+This will install all the dependencies you need from the pipfile.

 To learn more about pip you can visit these helpful links: